vasantivmahajan/Profile-based-recommendation-system-for-Airbnb-users---Big-Data-and-Machine-Learning-project-/README.md

 Step 2: Calculating the score for every listing using Neural Network:

-For every listing we computed the score to analyse how suitable a listing is on the basis of age-group, profession, seasons and interests
+For every listing we computed the score to analyse how suitable a listing is on the basis of age-group, profession, seasons and interests:

   Step 2.1: To compute this, for every listing we gathered the user’s that have already stayed in it.
 We identified the age group they       belonged to, their profession, the seasons in which they travelled and their hobbies.
 Using min-max normalization technique we           computed the score for each of these parameters and fed it as training data for our neural network.

+  Step 2.2: We used a Multi-Layer Perceptron with backpropagation in Neuroph to predict the score for unseen data (listings not used for   training).
+Refer to the Output files/All listings for the output of the neural network for every parameter.

+This was performed for each of the parameters; age-group, profession, seasons and interests and we computed the score for every listing.

+Step 3: Predicting user's future trips:

-  Step 2.2: We used Train Matchbox Recommender module to train a recommendation model based on the Matchbox recommender engine.
+  Step 3.1: We used Train Matchbox Recommender module to train a recommendation model based on the Matchbox recommender engine and used   Score Matchbox Recommender to generate recommendations.
+We computed the triplets eg: userid, listingid and ageweights (age weights are   the weights that were computed by our neural network for every listing in Step 2.
+We chose age_weight of the age group in which the     user belongs to).
 Refer to the Train Matchbox Recommender module [here](https://msdn.microsoft.com/en-us/library/azure/dn905987.aspx).

+  Step 3.2: We trained the data and computed the top 25 recommendations for the user based on their age weights.
+Once we got the top 25   recommendations, we sorted these recommendations by their age weights and top 15 listings were chosen for the user.

+  Step 3.3: Among those top 15 recommendations, we mapped the hobbies weight for every user and identifies the top 10 listings for the     user

+  Step 3.4: Among these top 10 recommendations, we mapped the profession weight and identified the top 7 listings for the user.

+  Step 3.5: These 7 listings were then recommended to the user.

+  Refer to the Output files/Neural Network folder for the recommended listings for every user.

+Thus we trained our model and created a web service of the model using R.

+Step 4: Creating a web application:

+  Step 4.1: We build a live Spring MVC application where the 1.3 million listings and the users data were stored in MongoDB.
+The           listings that were recommended to the user were fed into Mongo DB and were displayed in the application on Google Maps.

+  Step 4.2: We created a web service of our model and consumed the web service in our Spring MVC application.

+  Step 4.3: The latitude and longitude value for every recommended listing was fed to the merker object of og google maps and they were   binded with a click event done using closures.

+Refer to the Project Report for detailed explanation.